AUTOSHARES CUSTOMER RESPONSIBILITIES

 When you sell a stock, the clearing firm will issue you buying power the following business day; however, those funds cannot be reused for at least 2 business days.
 If unsettled funds are used to buy a new position and you sell that new position before the settlement of the original sell order, that is considered a good faith violation of free riding and withholding.
 Your account will be closed if you get these violations repeatedly.
 You must hold new positions past the settlement of the original sell trade to avoid this good faith violation.
 This violation can also be avoided by opening a margin account, as margin account funds can be reused before settlement without the 2-day restriction.

 In addition, for stocks trading below $1 per share, clients cannot trade more than 25% of the current day’s trading volume.
-If a client trades in excess of these restrictions, then their accounts may be subject to closure and/or interest charges during the 2-day settlement period of those trades.
+If a client trades more than these restrictions, then their accounts may be subject to closure and/or interest charges during the 2-day settlement period of those trades.
 The interest charges will be assessed on an illiquidity requirement imposed on the clearing firm, which could be many times the value of the trade.
 The interest rates charged to clients who violate these restrictions will be between 15% – 25% per year, assessed at a daily rate during the trade settlement period.

 OVERNIGHT BUY POWER RELEASE